Kong/kubernetes-ingress-controller/docs/guides/prometheus-grafana.md

 ### Enable Prometheus plugin in Kong

-We will enable the Promtheus plugin in Kong at the global level, meaning, each request that flows into the Kubernetes cluster gets tracked in Prometheus:
+We will enable the Promtheus plugin in Kong at the global level, meaning each request that flows into the Kubernetes cluster gets tracked in Prometheus:

 ```bash